Meet our Instructors and see where to find them.

 Lisa Fontaine-Rainen has been teaching gifted children in the public school system and working with homeschoolers for 15 years.
 She earned her MA in Gifted Education from William and Mary in 2001, and has been lucky to be able to work with these amazing young people ever since.
 Lisa relocated with her family to South Africa in 2014 and is excited about the opportunity to teach online.
 When she's not teaching she loves to read, play games, do puzzles, and experiment in the kitchen with her two year old.
 The two year old has been largely unscathed by this so far.

-Lisa Lauffer, CPCC, is a self-taught artist and and mother to two gifted kids, one of whom is twice-exceptional.
+Lisa Baba, CPCC, is a self-taught artist and mother to two gifted kids, one of whom is twice-exceptional.
 Through her blog Artisan of Creative Miracles and as the co-founder and current leader of the Facebook group Brilliant Chaos, Lisa impacts others by inspiring them to create.
 She also has a passion for helping gifted people understand themselves and setting their brilliance free.
 When she doesn't have her arms up to her elbows in paint, you can find her teaching Taekwondo or Nia, a dance fitness program.
 She can be found on Twitter and Google Plus.